 Lawyers ready to appeal

-Cult leader Schäfer was arrested in 2005 anddied in prison
+Cult leader Schäfer was arrested in 2005 and died in prison five years later.

 His deputy Hartmut Hopp, however, managed to find refuge in Germany before his own verdict took legal effect.
 He has denied any wrongdoing.